nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 meaning, to find the point x at time t, we multiply the point's initial position ($x(0)$) by the transform at time t ($T(t)$).
 But since we only have a single matrix $T$, we need to find a way to interpolate that matrix in time.

-I want to show how to do that, and also share some interesting insights I learned along the way.
+One way to do that is to raise $T$ to the power of t using matrix exponentials and matrix logarithms.
+Interestingly, the matrix logarithm of a transform matrix can be used to easily find the velocity of a point x in space-- the velocity vector (or tangent vector) is just $log(T) * x$.
+This has given me a lot of intuition into both logarithms and exponentials of functions, and a deeper insight into transformation matrices, which I want to share here.

 ### Example

 First, here is an interactive example.
-As you move the cube around, you can see the vector field change.
-The vector field is the velocity of the transformation at points in space.
+As you use the gizmo to rotate and translate the transform, you can see the vector field change.
+The vector field represents the velocity vector of every point in space as it is being transformed.

 <body>
   <!-- <div id="canvas" style="width: 256px; max-width: 256px; height: 512px; max-height: 512px;"></div> -->